 Then, right-click on your group and choose Make Component.
 (With your object selected, you can also make a component via the keyboard shortcuts (MacOS = CMD+K or Windows = CTRL + K) or by clicking the + next to “Component” in the Properties Inspector on the right.)
 A green selection box with a diamond in the top left corner will now appear around your group as a visual indicator that it is a component.
 A triangle icon also appears next to Main Navigation inside the layers panel.
 You can now go to Document Assets in the Libraries panel and see this new Main Navigation component listed.

 Note: you can add states (behaviours) to components and have those interactions also live in your design system.
 This is very helpful for conveying interaction design to your team and keeping the behaviour consistent throughout the design as it scales.
 It also saves so much time with prototyping.
 Learn more about states here.

 After completing these steps, here is what my system looks like now:

 Design systems are organic documents; they are meant to evolve and change through collaboration, brand changes, interaction improvements and the scaling of products.
-Adobe XD makes it easy to create, share and update designs thanks to Cloud Documents and Linked Assets.
+Adobe XD makes it easy to create, share and update designs thanks to Libraries.

 Step 5: Save and distribute your design system

-By using a shared design system in Adobe XD, my teams and I have experienced increased confidence, design consistency and faster design output because:
+Shared design systems in Adobe XD, will help you and your team experience increased confidence, design consistency and faster design output because:

 There is less rework because designers don’t need to recreate components and interactions from scratch.

-There is less copy and pasting by hand to keep our files updated.
+There is less copy and pasting by hand to keep files updated.

-I sincerely hope this guide will help you to create your first shared design system from scratch.
-And I hope the design system you create will enable you and your team to speed up your design process while maintaining consistent visual and interactive experiences as your product scales.
+This guide will help you to create your first shared design system from scratch and the design system you create will enable you and your team to speed up your design process while maintaining consistent visual and interactive experiences as your product scales.